A closer look at technical topics

 York's new Enterprise Business Platforms (EBP) team, led by David Barrett, will be in charge of maintaining Workday.
 The platform will get major updates twice a year to keep it at the forefront of global best practice.
 These will usually be scheduled in the early hours of the weekend to avoid downtime or delays for York staff and their external partners.

-After we go live in February 2027, the transformation team will continue exploring how to make use of further Workday features.
+After we go live in February 2027, the transformation team will continue to optimise the platform based on submitted feedback, and explore how to make use of further Workday features.
 As an example, we're exploring how to support staff with HR and finance troubleshooting, potentially moving from Zendesk and Salesforce for those areas with Workday's in-house support service to streamline the experience even further.

 Customisation and accessibility